Trans-Universal Zombie Church of the Blissful Ringing: Beliefs and activities

 According to the members of the church, the theology and the rituals are not strictly defined.
 The members should believe in the "Bell" and that the Universe begun with a "Big Bong", which took place before the Big Bang.
-Among other things, the church requires members to have sex once per week and forbids planting of genetically modified crops and sexual assaults.
+Among other things, the church requires members to have sex once per week, and forbids sexual assault and planting of genetically modified crops.
 Initially, the holy drinks of the church were beer, piña colada, and water, but this was later extended to include all drinks that members enjoy.
 The church states that it allows its members to adhere to some other religion as well but requires all members to be at least 15 years old.
 The church plans to officiate weddings, including same-sex marriages.

 Every Wednesday, the members of the church gather around the "Temple of Corruption" (the National Assembly Building of Slovenia) for holy mass.
 During the mass, they use pots, pans, and bells to produce clanking sounds.
 In addition, the members are active in various charity activities, such as helping people without health insurance, homeless, single mothers, and in 2016 also Syrian refugees.

 The Church published its holy book in October 2014, with this being a compendium of articles, dogmas, gospels, revelations and other truths that form the basis for the theological contemplation of its followers.
 For example:

 Every zombie in the Trans-universal Zombie Church of Blissful Ringing numbers the years of our calendar based on the great uprising which occurred in the year 0.
 The year 2013 is therefore year 1 of the zombie calendar.
 Every zombie gets up every day, which counts as resurrection.
 On average this occurs at 8am.
 Every holy inscription in holy books has to cite the date, year and the resurrection time precisely, which is going to be important information for millennia to come.
 Praise Bell.
 Bong.